certainlives/certainlives.github.io/_blog/2024-09-06-two-hardcores.markdown

 I’ve gone to hardcore shows in the winter.

 But the one hardcore—the hot sweat and foul smell, black leather, too many tattoos, beer cans thrown through the sky leaking along their arch.
-Dirt clods kicked up, kissing tendrils, crab walks, a general demand to take up space
+Dirt clods kicked up, kissing tendrils, crab walks, a general demand to take up space.

-The other hardcore caraves heat in the dark.
+The other hardcore craves heat in the dark.
 Ecstatic dance.
 Intense movement, driving kicks.

 At Capacity wasn’t hardcore.
 There were elements, but people like Kavari are post-hardcore.
 DJ Manny is hardcore, maybe a third hardcore.
 Endless hardcore.
 Is the third a post?
 A deferral.
 Something new or the re-intensification of the same?

 Explosive color, lots of skin, sweaty, sexy, but intensely interior, insular.
 When you’re really dancing, lost inside, simultaneously so outside in an expressive sub that connects everyone.
 This was the post-hardcore of Kavari (and Manny)--they’re creating connectivity through the intensive bass.

 The automatic doors at the Bushwick Art Center are jammed.
-It produced a loud, plastic grinding sound , repetitive and immediate.
+It produced a loud, plastic grinding sound, repetitive and immediate.
 Then someone said Trump had been shot.

 The two hardcores are both hot and sweaty, but there’s different fluids and molecules moving through the crowds.
 Different aggressions.